 The radiant glow of a lightbulb, the flickering flame of a candle, and the unwavering honesty of a candid statement – these seemingly disparate concepts share a common thread: the Latin root "cand," which lies at the heart of the word "candescent."
 Understanding this root unlocks a deeper appreciation for the nuances of words associated with light, purity, and truth.
-This exploration will delve into the etymology of "cand," tracing its evolution through various words and revealing its lasting impact on our language.
+This exploration will get into the etymology of "cand," tracing its evolution through various words and revealing its lasting impact on our language.

 The Origin and Meaning of "Cand"